What are you looking for?

 June to September sees the best beach weather, and the far south usually has it better early in the season (May/June).
 Further north, it tends to be hotter and drier in October, and, in the far north, it usually stays hot and dry well into November.

 The weather is often a secondary consideration when it comes to Mozambique’s marine attractions.
-Snorkeling and diving with whale sharks are mind-blowing; although they can be seen year-round, October to March is best.
+Snorkelling and diving with whale sharks are mind-blowing; although they can be seen year-round, October to March is best.

 Another marine giant, the humpback whale, is common off the coast of Mozambique from July to mid-November.
 So, while October and November can be increasingly humid and cloudy in the south, it’s the perfect time to see Mozambique’s magnificent marine giants.

 Turtles, dolphins, reef sharks, and manta rays can be seen along the coast year-round.
-But specific local areas may have subtle seasonal variations, so check with a local dive operator before you travel.
+However, specific local areas may have subtle seasonal variations, so check with a local dive operator before you travel.

 If you’re not a diver already, this is the time to learn!
 Mozambique has several excellent dive schools, and they’re a great way to socialize and meet new people on a solo safari.